Contents of the course:

 if you don't hand it in you'll score a 1 for

-that week.
+that set.
 When determining the average grade for the homework,

 Introduction to quantum mechanics and qubits, overview of the course